The Argument: Dan Lanning Will Win the Next National Title

 The defense improved from #16 to #5 in three years.
 That's not luck, that's a defensive-minded coach who needed time to install his system finally seeing it take hold.
 Meanwhile, the offense stayed elite even as his offensive coordinator (Will Stein) left for the Kentucky head coaching job.
 Programs that survive coordinator departures without losing offensive efficiency are programs with embedded coaching identity, not borrowed talent.

-Lanning's draft pick rate,8.0 picks per year, already matches Saban's career pace (7.1) and trails only Smart (8.4).
-With 24 picks in just three draft classes, including a program-record 10 in 2025, Lanning's player development is accelerating faster than anyone else on the tree.
+Lanning's draft pick rate — 8.0 picks per year — already matches Saban's career pace (7.1) and trails only Smart (8.4).
+With 24 picks and 4 first-rounders in just three draft classes, including a program-record 10 in 2025, Lanning's player development is accelerating faster than anyone else on the tree.

 The Rest of the Tree

-Sarkisian at Texas has the most interesting offensive mind on the tree, a layered RPO attack that earned back-to-back CFP appearances, but his 2025 SP+ drop to #17 overall is a warning sign.
+Sarkisian at Texas (cosine similarity: 0.820) has the most interesting offensive mind on the tree.
+He retained Saban's emphasis on scoring efficiency and explosiveness but diverged sharply on the defensive dimensions — his layered RPO attack earned back-to-back CFP appearances, but his 2025 SP+ drop to #17 overall is a warning sign.
 Texas's defensive ranking fell from #2 to #18 in a single season.
 With 43 career draft picks and 10 first-rounders, Sark develops talent, but his teams have shown more variance year-to-year than Smart's or Lanning's.
-Texas is a title contender every year.
-It's also a team that could go 8-4 if the defense doesn't stabilize.

 What the Tree Tells Us About Modern College Football